SoFi Alternatives

 SoFi is an all-in-one money app.
 Alongside banking and lending, SoFi Invest offers three different ways to invest: automated investing, where a robo-advisor builds and manages a diversified portfolio for you; self-directed active investing, where you pick and trade stocks and ETFs yourself; and newer AI financial coaching layered on top.
 The real strength is consolidation: your spending, saving, borrowing, and investing all live in one place, which is genuinely convenient and why SoFi is so widely used.

 People look for alternatives for a handful of reasons.
 Some want a deeper, more feature-rich robo than SoFi’s automated investing (Wealthfront, Betterment, Fidelity Go).
 Some want more control on the active side, with automation that still lets them choose the holdings (M1 Finance).
-Some want stronger conversational AI for research than SoFi’s coaching feature (Magnifi).
+Some want stronger conversational AI for research than SoFi’s coaching feature (Magnifi, or Walnut framed against your real holdings).
 And some do not want to move their money into yet another app at all, and would rather add AI on top of the broker they already use (Walnut).
-Each of those points to a different tool below.
+Each of those points to a different tool below, and Walnut shows up in two of them because it is both the AI option and the keep-your-broker one.
 None of this is a knock on SoFi: it is a question of which job you want done.

 Other robo-advisors: Wealthfront, Betterment, Fidelity Go